pbeza/wildland-core/docs/configuration/config.md

 ## Catlib backend

-Running Wildland Core requires Redis server to be accessible from local or remote network.
+Running Wildland Core requires Redis server to be accessible from a local or remote network.
 The server must be accessible at all times even if one does not interact with Catalog backend.

 The default connection string is `redis://127.0.0.1:6379/0` where `/0` denotes database with id `0`.
-The default connection string can be overriden by specifying it in a `CARGO_REDIS_URL` environment variable.
+The default connection string can be overridden by specifying it in a `CARGO_REDIS_URL` environment variable.

 _note: this solution is temporary and will be shortly replaced by a cargo configuration entry_